cyrillkuettel/Libtorch-MobileSAM-Example/README.md

 ## Description

-The main goal of `Libtorch-MobileSAM-Example` is run traced or scripted Torchscript models.
-This provides the foundations for eventually running this on mobile devices (Pytorch Mobile).
+The main goal of `Libtorch-MobileSAM-Example` is run traced or scripted TorchScript models.
+This provides the foundation for eventually running this on mobile devices (Pytorch Mobile).
-This is especially useful if you want to port a model to mobile: You can iterate much faster, because the "build and run" loop is 3 seconds, and not 2 minute like on your typical Android/iOS build system.
+This is useful if you want to port a model to mobile: You can iterate much faster: The build-and-run loop is 3 seconds, and not 2 minutes like on your typical Android/iOS build system.

 ## Todo